citp/privacy-policy-historical/t/th/the/theaa.ie.md

 ## Opt Out

 Each time you receive marketing information or a message, you have the option to decline to receive further marketing information from us.
 This is known as an "opt-out".
-If you wish to exercise the opt-out, write to The Data Protection Officer, AA Ireland Ltd, 56 Drury Street, Dublin 2, email us at aadataprotection@aaireland.ie or telephone us at 1800 72 74 76.
+If you wish to exercise the opt-out, write to The Data Protection Officer, AA Ireland Ltd, 61A South William Street, Dublin 2, email us at aadataprotection@aaireland.ie or telephone us at 1800 72 74 76.
 If you have more than one address or email address please make sure to notify any changes to your preferences for each address or email address you have registered with us.

 If you have more than one address or email address please make sure to notify any changes to your preferences for each address or email address you have registered with us.